-- Craniosynostosis: Premature fusion of one or more cranial sutures
+- Craniosynostosis: Premature fusion of one or more cranial sutures; types include

-- Positional (aka deformational) plagiocephaly: Flattened shape and appearance of cranium due to extrinsic forces acting on an intrinsically normal skull
+- Positional plagiocephaly (aka deformational plagiocephaly): Flattened head shape resulting from extrinsic forces acting on an intrinsically normal skull (i.e., not craniosynostosis because all sutures remain open)

-Note that the remainder of this blog post will largely focus on positional plagiocephaly.
+Note that the remainder of this blog post largely focuses on positional plagiocephaly.

 - Look down at the patient from above.